shah7014/react-projects/demo-data-fe-c2/README.md

-# Getting Started with Create React App

-Using tailwing with react to create some basic design
+## Using tailwing with react to create some basic design